 The History Department

-From Year 7 to 11 students will learn about British and European History covering the Roman invasion of Britain over 2000 years ago to the 9/11 attacks of 2001 (as well as a non European society before 1900, the Indigenous People of North America).
+From Year 7 to 11 students will learn about British and European History covering the Roman invasion of Britain over 2000 year ago to Thematic Studies such as Crime and Punishment (as well as a non-European society before 1900, the Indigenous People of North America).

 Apart from being interesting, History is very useful.
 Students will develop skills that allow them to know how people tick, what motivates them, what they think and feel.
 They will be able to gather and read different kinds of information and will know how to check it for bias or propaganda.
-They will have the opportunity to read maps, graphs and other diagrams, using them to show that they can communicate their ideas verbally, on paper and using ICT packages such as MovieMaker.
+They will have the opportunity to read maps, graphs, diagrams, analyse sources and interpretations using them to show that they can communicate their ideas verbally, on paper and using ICT packages such as MovieMaker.

 We aim to ensure that the History students study here at Sir James Smiths is exciting in the short term, as we know that it will prove useful to them for a long time after they have left.